srounce/yew-wasm-pack-minimal/README.md

 ### 3) [optional] Test Run

-Run a webserver from your project's root directory, such as with `python -m SimpleHTTPServer 8080`, to view the results.
+Run a webserver from the created `dist` directory, such as with `python -m SimpleHTTPServer 8080`, to view the results.

 ### 4) Deploy

-Access your generated build artifacts in ./pkg from your project's root directory.
+Access your generated build artifacts in ./dist from your project's root directory.